 UGA Psychology Students Study Health and Wellness in Italy This summer, psychology majors from the University of Georgia studied occupational health and well-being under the direction of Dr. Malissa Clark, department head and professor of industrial-organizational psychology.
 As part of the course, PSYC 5100: Employee Health and Well-Being, students spent two weeks on the island of Ischia, Italy, exploring topics such as stress, burnout, emotional health, and positive psychology while engaging in cultural experiences that brought course concepts to life.
 Read more about UGA Psychology Students Study Health and Wellness in Italy

-Sydney James explores link between living environment and rate of psychosis Research shows that inequality could lead to higher rates of mental illness.
+Sydney James explores link between living environment and rate of psychosis Research shows that inequality may lead to higher rates of mental illness.
 A recent study from the University of Georgia demonstrated a 79% increase in the rate of psychotic disorders among low-income, high crime neighborhoods.
 Read more about Sydney James explores link between living environment and rate of psychosis

 Meaningful Conversation Matters More Than Location on First Dates Daisi Brand, a psychology Ph.D. student at UGA, is shedding new light on what really makes first dates successful.
 Her research shows that it’s not the setting that matters most, but the quality of the conversation and the connection you build.
 Whether in a cozy room or a plain space, meaningful dialogue can spark closeness.
 Read the full article on UGA Today to learn more about her study.
 Photo Credit: Adobe Stock Read more about Meaningful Conversation Matters More Than Location on First Dates